+44 (0) 207 8227325

 He was appointed as a Legal Member of the National Anti-Doping Panel in March 2008.
 He is also a member of the English Cricket Board’s Appeal Panel for child protection issues and he sat on the Appeal Panel for the 2012 Paralympics.
 He has also advised a number of different sporting bodies on safety of sports ground issues.

-Recent work Robert has undertaken includes advising The British Olympic Association in relation to Dwain Chambers’ application for an injunction to prevent the BOA from applying a lifetime ban from competing for Great Britain in the Olympic Games, following a positive drug test.
+Recent work he has undertaken includes representing The British Olympic Association in relation to Dwain Chambers’ application for an injunction to prevent the BOA from applying a lifetime ban from competing for Great Britain in the Olympic Games, following a positive drug test.
 Robert also applies his considerable commercial arbitration experience, both as Counsel and as arbitrator, to the field of Sport.
 He is a member of the SDRP Panel of Arbitrators and sat as an arbitrator on the three-man panel, appointed by the FA, in the dispute between Sheffield United FC and West Ham FC following the Carlos Tevez Affair.
 He has presided over a number of anti-doping cases and a number of appeals by athletes over non-selection for British teams.

 VAT registration number: 243474366